Destination: Scotland

 Kerry Dexter is a regular contributor to A Traveler’s Library, bringing her knowledge of music and musicians who share a sense of place and travel.
 Her work also appears in Journey to Scotland and the Encyclopedia of Ireland and the Americas, among other places.
 Check out her bio on the contributor’s page to learn more and see her site at Music Road.

-6 Comments to “Songs based on Robert Burns Poetry”
+6 thoughts on “Songs based on Robert Burns Poetry

 Soldier Laddie might qualify, not only for the protagonist and her actions, but because it was (I think, I’ll have to go look it up) censored in Burns’ lifetime.